InscryptionModding/InscryptionAPI/README.md

 Fixes a number of bugs caused by the Sentry ability being used in Act 1.

 ## Multi-Act Sigil Compatability Fixes by WhistleWind
 Fixes a number of sigils to be usable in all Acts.
-Sigils include: Mental Gemnastics, Tidal Lock, Hoarder, Vessel Printer, Amorphous.
+Sigils include: Mental Gemnastics, Tidal Lock, Hoarder, Vessel Printer, Amorphous, Handy.

 ## Fledgling Sigil Fixes by WhistleWind
 Fixes Fledgling in Act 2 to show the correct number of turns until a card evolves, up to 3.
 Also changes its description to show the correct number of turns.

+## OverridePixelAbilityIcons by WhistleWind
+Fixes the OverrideAbilityIcon method to work in Act 2.

 # Using the API